QuickyFinger/Exploring-the-Loss-in-Medical-CT-Image-Segmentation-with-UNet/readme.md

 ```
 python SurfaceOutput.py
 ```
-This will generate a output folder, which including the predict testing results.
+This will generate an output folder, which including the predict testing results.

 ## Versions
 The current version is 1.0.
 The current version is not well established, and the future version will come soon.